benjisidi/haven/adventure-schedule.md

     - **Torvald**:
       - L2: You are bolstered by the strength of your ancestors.
 You may continue to act normally at 0hp until you fail a death saving throw.
     - **Sci**: Hyperkeen senses
       - Once per day, you may spend one minute attuning to your hyperkeen senses.
 For the following minute, you gain a +5 to perception and investigation checks.
+You can sense dangerous weather an hour before it arrives.
-      - L2: Your senses allow you to pinpoint enemy weakpoints, giving you the ability to reroll sneak attack rolls
+      - L2: Your senses allow you to pinpoint enemy weakpoints, giving you the ability to reroll sneak attack rolls of 1s and 2s.
+You must use the new roll.
+    - **Persephone**: Gifted Sorcerer
+      - The tingling sensation through your nerves never *quite* left.
+Once / day cast *bane* w/o spell slot.
   - Primus wields a shining greataxe whose blade is made of radiant energy.
+Maybe [this](https://www.reddit.com/r/TheGriffonsSaddlebag/comments/fce5co/the_griffons_saddlebag_chromatic_obsidian/) as loot?
 - **Adventure 13: Home**
   - Having defeated Terror, the PCs return to CC/Haven and have some downtime